unkown512/AggieSTEM-DL_TEST/flask_local_steps.md

 * On foreign key creation error 1215, check if referenced table is of engine `MyISAM`.
 If so, convert to `InnoDB`.  `ALTER TABLE user ENGINE = InnoDB`;
     * from: https://stackoverflow.com/questions/18391034/cannot-resolve-table-name-close-to

+* Return keywords from request.form[] is of format '""'. remove additional quote to avoid SQL query param concatenation error.